Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 computer does not have an NVIDIA GPU then it currently cannot be used by this package.

-**Comment** Need to uninstall torch and torchvision and then re-install it with cuda.
-Also need to install cuda and NVIDIA (maybe provide link to tutorial on using cuda and NVIDIA)

 ## Training Algorithm

-**Comment** Parameters of main script (No elaboration as that comes later), choices for training algorithm, I think that when I elaborate, I should use pandas' example of have the parameter and then talk about it?

 The model that is trained by this package is actually two models that are executed in sequence when they are evaluated.
 Images are